wrathchild14/PathTracer/readme.md

 - Sphere/Rectangle Diffuse Light
 - Russian roulette optimizer
 - Oren-Nayar for roughness and angle of incidence

-### Improvements:

 - Focused rendering
-- De-noising

-Some results: (Note: its a WIP, focusing works on choosing the closest sphere)
+- [De-noising](https://github.com/wrathchild14/PTNetworks) - uses a U Net implementation of a de-nosing network trained on data generated from this path tracer

+Some results:

 ![](Results/50_100.jpg)
 ![](Results/30_100_800.jpg)

+### Improvements:

 - Adding new meshes
-- Faster rendering (parallelization)
+- Faster rendering (parallelization) - current version doesn't work nicely
 - Positioning of the camera

-## Old Results
+- Selecting which sphere to focus

+## How did the path tracer improve

 ### 91 samples, 30 sample depth